saghirb/Women-in-Parliament-Hex-Sticker/README.md

 + https://data.worldbank.org/indicator/SG.GEN.PARL.ZS

-Below I will refer to this file as "`WiP-Data.csv`" but please use the actual filename that you save it as.
+Below I will refer to this file as "`WiP-Data.csv`" but please use the actual file name that you save it as.

 #### Using `data.table`